aferrandi/dbtarzan/docs/Usage.md

 ![Where Result](images/whereresult.png)

 Every time you follow a foreign key or filter the table with a where clause DbTarzan opens a new tab leaving the original one immutated.

+You can also order the rows of the table, using the [Order By](Order-By) menu,